 - agree to carry on a regulated activity; or

 - establish, operate or wind up an unregulated collective investment scheme.

 Restriction on Direct Offer Financial Promotions to Retail Clients

-- The Policy Statement also sets out new rules which impose restrictions on providing direct offer financial promotions (being a promotion which contains an offer or invitation and specifies the manner of response or provides a form by which a response can be made) in respect of “non-readily realisable securities” (i.e. equity or debt securities for which there is no secondary market).
+The Policy Statement also set out rules which impose restrictions on providing direct offer financial promotions (being a promotion which contains an offer or invitation and specifies the manner of response or provides a form by which a response can be made) in respect of “non-readily realisable securities” (i.e. equity or debt securities for which there is no secondary market).
 Under the rules, direct offer financial promotions in respect of such securities can only be provided to the following types of retail clients: